apache/rocketmq-site/README.md

 5. bundle exec jekyll serve

 ## Deploy to asf-site
-1. Generate the site to content directory: `bundle exec jekyll build`
+1. Merge the changes and checkout to asf-site
-2. Check the changes and commit to master.
+2. Generate the site to content directory: `bundle exec jekyll build`
-3. Merge the changes to asf-site branch.
+3. Check the changes and commit.
 4. Push asf-site to remote branch.

 ## Questions